Contact

 4. Experience in hours, not years

-5. Psychological safety & risk management
+5. Psychological safety and risk management

-Robust training & regulation
+Robust training and regulation

 When it comes to recruitment of our coaches, a coaching diploma is not enough.
-You can get an advanced life coaching diploma, simply by attending a 6-hour training course online, for £10.
+You can get an advanced life coaching diploma simply by attending a 6-hour training course online, for £10.
 For this reason, we only recruit coaches from credible coach training institutions, with longer coaching programs stretching from 9 to 18 months.

 At Sanctus, we expect more than simply a qualification.
-All of our coaches have to be registered under the coaching regulatory bodies, such as the ICF, EMCC, AC – or BACP, with at least 500 hours of coaching experience on top of that, before they even start working with Sanctus.
+All of our coaches have to be registered under the coaching regulatory bodies, such as the ICF, EMCC, AC, or BACP, with at least 500 hours of coaching experience on top of that, before they even start working with Sanctus.
 They also need to be in supervision, and continue supervision during their time working at Sanctus.

 Without supervision, I would have no one to keep me rigorously accountable, ethical and effective in my work.